Isabella Chydenius: Light installation @ Finnland-Institut, photo: dotgain.info

-The Finnish Institute in Germany is a forum for Finnish culture and arts, academia and business in the German-speaking region.
+The Finnland-Institut is a forum for Finnish culture, academia and business in German-speaking Europe.
 The Institute emphasises on networking and counselling of actors from different disciplines and offers, in co-operation with its partners, a diverse programme providing insights into Finland's culture and society.

-The Finnish Institute has in its premises an open book corner for working, studying and reading books in a cozy environment.
+The Finnish Institute has in its premises an open library for working, studying and reading books in a cozy environment.

-We organize informational events regarding studying and internship possibilities in Finland at study fairs and colleges.
+We organise informational events regarding studying and internship possibilities in Finland at study fairs and colleges.
 We offer current informational material and a possibility for personal counselling.

-The institute's publication series discusses various topics regarding the Finnish society, academic research and culture.
+The i Institute's publication series discusses various topics regarding the Finnish society, academic research and culture.

-The Finnish Institute does not offer Finnish courses, but there are several possibilities to learn Finnish in Germany.
+Finnland-Institut does not offer Finnish courses, but there are several possibilities to learn Finnish in Germany, Austria and Switzerland.

-The Finnish Institute offers recent graduates and students about to graduate an opportunity to complete an internship at the institute.
+The Finnish Institute offers Finnish students an opportunity to complete an internship at the institute.
 Very good German skills are essential.